GospelTrust/kairos-pt-603/content/_session/lesson-02.md

 1. Complete the journaling exercise found at the end of Chapter 2 of 4 Keys to Hearing God’s Voice.

-   > My ways are not yours, and neither are my thoughts.
+   <samp>My ways are not yours, and neither are my thoughts.
 Trust in the finished work of my beloved Son on the cross for you.
 There are things too wonderful for you to understand and beyond your ability to comprehend.
 Walk with me, and I will show you marvelous things that have not entered your mind.
-Come, son, into my presence.
+Come, son, into my presence.</samp>

 2. Contrast the beliefs of the New Age with the beliefs of orthodox Christianity.